Warehouse and Cold Storage Construction

-Describe your warehouse or cold storage project and get a preliminary construction cost estimate powered by TCG.ai — the same engine behind our general construction estimator.
+Describe your warehouse or cold storage project and get a preliminary cost estimate powered by TCG.ai.

-Our AI engine is evaluating construction costs, IMP pricing, refrigeration loads, and regional labor rates…
+Our AI is evaluating construction costs by temperature zone and regional market data...

 Warehouse and cold storage construction encompasses the design and construction of buildings used for storing, distributing, and processing goods - from ambient dry goods to deep-frozen perishables.
 These projects demand specialized understanding of structural systems, temperature-controlled envelopes, industrial refrigeration, concrete engineering, and regulatory compliance.

-Whether you're building a 20,000 SF regional cooler or a 500,000 SF national distribution center, TCG's integrated model eliminates coordination gaps and delivers facilities that pass FDA and USDA inspections on the first try.
+Whether you are building a 20,000 SF regional cooler or a 500,000 SF national distribution center, TCG integrated model eliminates coordination gaps and delivers facilities that pass FDA and USDA inspections on the first try.
+For full cost benchmarks see the 2026 cold storage construction cost guide and the cold storage facility cost analysis covering ground-up vs tenant improvement by region.

 Cold Storage Construction by Temperature Zone

 Cold storage costs are driven primarily by temperature.
-Lower temps require thicker IMP panels, more robust vapor barriers, heated floor slabs, and higher-capacity refrigeration systems (IIAR).
+Lower temps require thicker IMP panels, more robust vapor barriers, heated floor slabs, and higher-capacity refrigeration systems per IIAR standards.
+May 2026 benchmarks below; see the full cost guide for region-specific data.

-TCG's design-build delivery integrates every phase under a single contract.
+TCG design-build delivery integrates every phase under a single contract.
+Pillar 3 process and delivery covers the methodology in depth.

 Zoning analysis, geotech review, architectural design, MEP engineering, and early cost benchmarking via preconstruction.